SSH Agent

 • Install and setup keychain for your account.

 • Test keychain by logging out and back in.
-Can you ssh to server.marx now without entering a passphrase?
+Can you ssh to server.acme now without entering a passphrase?
 If not, something went wrong above.

 • Add keychain support to your fetchmail script above and test it (See below):